Kingmsh1/PJPT-Learning/Active Directory/ad-initial-attack-vectors.md

-Method (using CME/NXC - requires port 445/139 to be open for this):
+Method (using CME/NXC RID Bruting - requires port 445/139 to be open for this):

 1. Start Kali and enter: